juhanikataja/container-course-material/markdown/02_container_management_systems.md

   * no host login required
 * Centralized logging

+Note:

+* terminal access to containers is good for security

 ---

-## Security in OpenShift - infrastructure

-* Infra nodes (masters, etcd, lb, glusterfs) do not run user processes
-* User nodes have limited access to infra
-* Masters are the only ones that talk to etcd (state)

----

-## Security in OpenShift - isolation
+## Security in OpenShift

-* Isolation: based on Linux kernel
+* Isolation: based on the Linux kernel
-* (ClearContainers: KVM)
+* User ID per project, taken from high range
+* No root processes in containers
+* Extra process capabilities are dropped
 * SELinux contexts per project
-* User ID per project
-  * taken from high range
-  * no overlaps
-* Extra process capabilities are dropped
-* No user namespaces yet, thus no (local) root in containers
-* Network: SDN per project
+* Private network per project
-* Storage: SELinux labeling (for supported storage types)

----

-## Security in OpenShift - runtime privileges

-* Containers can request additional capabilities
-* Accounts can be given rights to use (for example)
-  * host network stack
-  * fixed UIDs
-  * root UID
-* These privileges are abstracted as Security Context Constraints (SCC)
-* In a shared environment, access to these is mostly reserved to system components

----

-## Security in OpenShift - other aspects

-* Container images
-  * Bundled templates use images from Red Hat (RHEL/CentOS)
-  * Users may run on whatever images they want
-* Developers do not need shell access to the hosts

 Note:

-Do consider twice before using non-official images.
+* ClearContainers: KVM

 ---